SolidScope/SolidScope/README.md

 [solidscope]: https://www.solidscope.co/

-This is the official github of SolidScope, check our github on our official website: https://www.solidscope.co/
+This is the official github of SolidScope, <br /> check our github on our official website: https://www.solidscope.co/

 ### SolidScope provides:
 🛠 Smart Contract Auditing <br />